 "Art is not just about another beautiful painting that matches your dining room floor.
 Art has to be disturbing, art has to ask a question, art has to predict the future."

-I am a multicultural visual artist who has been a lifelong traveller not having quite figured out a place to call “home” yet.
-I spent my childhood in Bulgaria, my university years in Cambridge, England and my adult life here in the States.
-Having to assimilate to different cultures, I often feel as though I am a foreigner in the new land while simultaneously feeling like a stranger in the old.
-I constantly grapple with the notion of belonging, identity and diaspora.
+I am a multicultural visual artist who has been a lifelong traveller.
+I spent my childhood in Bulgaria, my university years in Cambridge, England and my adult life here in Texas, US - Dallas, Houston and, finally, where I now call home, Austin.
+Although, having to assimilate to different cultures, at times I feel as though I am a foreigner in the new land while simultaneously feeling like a stranger in the old.

 Social psychologists have long been examining the sense of community people desire, the importance of the "tribe", that is evident in human evolution.
 I am finding my purpose and identity through creating art and meeting people who are pursuing their dreams, like I am mine as I finally took the step to do what I truly love and do not even consider "work": creating art full time.

 My work focuses on faces and their expressions.
 They are painted in vibrant colours in some or black and white shades, occasionally with one additional colour, in others.

 The faces in my paintings do not smile - they either shout or stare at the viewer expressionless, which could be an expression of a thousand feelings.
 Most of my paintings are created on canvas and mainly oils and acrylics are used for rich textures and layers.
 For other paintings I use acrylic inks and charcoal on paper to create my subjects with thinner lines and more detail.